When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 There is a common denominator in most suits and tuxedos.
 They are generally both made from wool fabric.
 There are other fabric differences, however, that are more subtle.

-Tuxedos are usually made of velvet (although wool blend tuxedos are quite often, too) and will have satin or grosgrain details on the jacket.
+Tuxedos are usually made of velvet (although wool blend tuxedos are quite often, too) and will have satin details on the jacket.

 In tell-tale areas of the tuxedo jacket, you should expect to see satin trim or lining.
-That is not something you will find in a suit jacket.
-In fact, the satin is part of what raises the jacket’s formality level.
+That is not something you will find in suit jackets.

 The Lapel

 There are three standard styles of jacket lapels: notch, peak, or shawl.
-A suit will have either one of the first two, and a tuxedo will have one of the last two.
+A suit will have either one of the first two.

-A notch lapel is a casual lapel cut, which is why it’s barely included on a tuxedo jacket.
-It is found in many standard suits.
+A notch lapel is a casual lapel cut, which is why it’s rarely included on a tuxedo jacket.

 Buttons

 The suit buttons are made from a variety of materials.
 They can be plastic, bone, or fabric-covered.
-In addition, the fabric will be the same material as the rest of the jacket buttons.
+On the other hand, tuxedos usually have satin buttons.

 Also, suits have anywhere from one to three button closures.
 The two-button option is the most common choice.

-Tuxedo jackets, on the other hand, have satin-covered buttons.
-They usually have only a single button closure.
+Tuxedo jackets, on the other hand, usually have only a single button closure.

 Pocket Styling